aws-samples/amazon-aurora-labs-for-mysql/docs/prereqs/environment/index.md

 !!! warning "Region Check"
     Ensure you are still working in the correct region, especially if you are following the links above to open the service console at the right screen.

-In the field named **Stack Name**, ensure the value `labstack` is preset.
+In the field named **Stack Name**, ensure the value `auroralab` is preset.
 For the **Use AZs** parameter (Regional Settings section) select 3 availability zones (AZs) from the dropdown.
 If your desired region only supports 2 AZs, please select just the two AZs available.

 If you are planning to run the Aurora Machine Learning integration labs, please also select **Yes** for the **Enable Aurora ML Labs?** parameter (Lab Features section).